ninesky00/shopify_challenge/README.md

 ### About

 Based on Shopify Developer Intern Challenge.
 The repo is built entirely on Rails 6, with the hopes of using React if time allowed.
-I used MySQL for database storage
+I used MySQL for database storage, ActiveStorage for uploads.

 ### Goals accomplished